f-fuchs/ObsidianNotes/ComputerVision/Training/Self Supervised/Fully Convolutional Masked Autoencoder (FCMAE).md

 ## Reconstruction Target

 Similar to [[Masked Autoencoder (MAE)|MAE]], the target is a patch-wise normalized image of the original input, and the loss is applied only on the masked patches.
-The mean squared error (MSE) between the reconstructed and target images is used as loss.
+The mean squared error ($MSE$, $L_2$) between the reconstructed and target images is used as loss.

 ## Resources